Blue Heeler Border Collie Mix | Crazy Smart Workaholics

-Like many dog breeds, there is some history as to the origins of the Australian Cattle Dog.
+Like many dog breeds, there is some mystery as to the origins of the Australian Cattle Dog.

-We do know that the original cattle herding dogs were brought to Australia from the British Isles, and were known as “Smithdogs.”
+We do know that the original cattle herding dogs were brought to Australia from the British Isles, and were known as “Smithfields.”

 Although these canines were well suited for herding in milder weather and over shorter distances, the rugged and expansive Australian Outback proved to be a challenge for them.